-▶The Diesel Saver Automatic Productivity Management system automatically selects the best combination of engine speed and ground speed you select, even as load conditions vary.
+▶The Diesel Saver Automatic Productivity Management system on Steiger, Magnum and Puma automatically selects the best ground speed you select, even as load conditions vary.

 ▶The new AFS Pro 700 display expands the intuitive easy-to-use features of the proven AFS Pro 600 display with new features such as a USB connection point and up to three video camera inputs.
-Its main function continues to be tractor and implement management, including autoquidance.
+Its main function continues to be tractor and implement management, including autoguidance.
 Beyond that, it can generate a wealth of performance and mapping data.